Guide juridique

 Primary Accommodation

 Primary accommodation, on the other hand, involves the child residing mainly with one parent, while the other has visitation rights.
 This visitation right is often set at every other weekend and half of the school holidays.
-According to statistics, about 25% of children of separated parents live under this regime.
-This type of accommodation is often chosen when parents live far apart or when one parent has significant professional constraints.
+According to recent statistics, primary accommodation remains a common arrangement when parents live far apart or when one parent has significant professional constraints.

 Factors Influencing Accommodation Choice